 Avoid having Goldilocks ductwork.
 Confirm your HVAC duct designer uses ACCA approved residential Manual D duct sizing software and theory to size your duct work.
 You are investing a lot of hard earned $$$ - with proper heat loss/heat gain results (Manual J), you can select a properly sized system (Manual S), and proper duct sizing (Manual D).
 Then your Comfort System will be Just Right

-Why Should You Insist on a Proper Residential HVAC Duct Design?
+Why Should You Insist on a Proper Residential Manual D HVAC Duct Design?

 Like everything, there is a right way and a wrong way.
 Many contractors use improper duct sizing techniques because they want to save materials, time and labor.
 Their shortcuts result in a spider web of duct work of varying sizes and lengths.
 Supply registers deliver inconsistent comfort and the returns are often undersized.
 Do you really believe all your rooms are receiving the required CFMs consistently?

-If not installed properly you can expect your comfort system to be ineffective.
+If the ductwork is not installed properly you cannot expect your comfort system to be effective.
 Your system may be properly sized using ACCA certified Manual J load calculation results, and you may have selected a great HVAC unit, but your poor residential duct design will result in HVAC ducts that don't deliver the required airflow to each room.
 Or sometimes contractors will add an addition onto an existing system and the new heating and cooling system is too small to cover both the existing space and the new addition.

 Many municipalities and permit offices are requiring an residential ACCA certified Manual D duct design along with a Manual J load analysis and Manual S HVAC equipment sizing to meet code requirements.
 These residential HVAC duct designs accurately size the duct work needed for your properly sized heating and cooling system.